PandABlocks/PandABlocks-FPGA/docs/reference/block.rst

 is for value to be separated from the key with a colon.
 For the example of the LUT block it should appear as follows::

     [.]
     description: Lookup table
     entity: lut

 Each signal requires a different section in the ini file.
 The section name should be the signal name.
-There should be keys for type and description with values describing the data type_ and describing the purpose of the signal.
+There should be keys for type and description with values describing the type_ and describing the purpose of the signal.
 If the data type is an enum the different labels for the different values should be given.
 An example for signal A in the LUT block is given::